KC-leung233/AR_Detection/README.md

 # AR_Detection
 Our AR detection algorithm is developed by refering Wille et al. (2021).
-When the meridional distance of a pAR is more than 20°  , it is classified into an AR (Wille et al., 2021).
+When the meridional distance of a potential AR is more than 20°, it is classified into an AR (Wille et al., 2021).
 And ARs in different schemes (integrated water vapour (IWV), integrated water vapour transport (IVT), v-component integrated water vapour transport (vIVT), etc.), with different threshold and in detection period can be flexiblely detected only by changing the original data,